 Eminent domain is an inherent power of government.
 The United States Constitution and the Florida Constitution are constraints on the exercise of that power.
 In addition to the government, various non-governmental entities are delegated the power of eminent domain by the government such as utility companies, water management districts, port authorities, school districts, etc.

 There are certain defenses that can be interposed when the government seeks to take your property although they are fairly limited.
 They may include procedural errors, lack of sufficient authority, bad faith or other defenses that relate to the process.
 The use of eminent domain powers can only be for a public purpose so if it is being used for a private benefit it can be challenged.
-The vast majority of eminent domain cases are valid exercises of the power and, instead, are contests over the amount of compensation due the property owner.
+The vast majority of eminent domain cases are valid exercises of the power and, instead, become contests over the amount of compensation due the property owner.

 Yes.
 It may be a scary thought that the answer is “yes,” but again, the property owner must be made whole and paid full compensation.
 There are many instances where residences are condemned for public projects such as roadways, bridges, parks or flood control structures.